mdt322/Taste-Of-Caribbean-App/README.md

    ```bash
    ipconfig
    ```
-7. Run the following commands in the terminal opened in the server directory:
+6. Start Docker Desktop then run the following commands in the terminal opened in the server directory:
    ```bash
    docker-compose down
    docker-compose up --build